-For further clarity, I will literally paying myself a salary using the S corporation structure.
+For further clarity, I will literally pay myself a salary using the S corporation structure.
 I will be paying myself the salary, paying all taxes, and then most likely reinvesting the majority of these “paychecks” back into my business.
-This will add some compliance costs and time, but my projections lead me to believe that my self employment taxes savings will more than offset this time and cost of having to pay myself on a regular basis.
+This will add some compliance costs and time, but my projections lead me to believe that my self-employment tax savings will more than offset this time and cost of having to pay myself on a regular basis.

 So, the limited liability protection, and the self-employment tax mitigation are the main reasons that I chose to set up an LLC electing S corporation taxation.

 Now as far as setting this up, here is what I did.
 I went to the Minnesota (I live in Minnesota) Secretary of State website, filled out their brief questionnaire, paid the $155 filing fee and I had my LLC setup.
 I then sent in IRS form 2553 to the IRS to elect S corporation taxation, and obtained a Federal Employer Identification Number through the IRS website.
 I completed all of these steps for a total cost of $155, and it took me less than 2 hours in total.
 I consulted with a lawyer through SCORE (free business consulting), and they recommended simply setting one up myself due to the relative ease, and the fact that I am the only owner.
 HERE is a link for more info on SCORE if you are interested.

 I know taxes and legal stuff are not the most exciting, but setting things up correctly can save you a lot of money and it is time well spent.
 Again, I am not a lawyer or a CPA, and this is NOT to be construed as tax or legal advice.
 This is just what I have found is the best setup for me at this time.

 Please let me know if you have any questions by leaving a comment below.

 Please subscribe on the left side of the screen, and share if you found this valuable!